All Episodes

 So we ran around and we started making gluten-free stuff.

-I said, what the hell?
+I said what the hell?

 And I didn't think anything of it, because I take people at their word.

-Then all of a sudden I run into this story and it's another little health hoax going on for a lot of people, excluding you, Ciliacs, of course.
+Then all of a sudden I run into this story and it's another little health hoax going on for a lot of people, excluding you celiacs, of course, or coliacs as it looks like here.

 I find it strange that people might be following guidelines for a disease they don't have.

-The prevalence of food intolerances among the general public is criminally overstatus, and now we got celiacs out there who are offended that other people who are not celiacs are taking up the gluten-free food supply.
+The prevalence of food intolerances among the general public is criminally overstitzed, and now we got celiacs out there who are offended that other people who are not celiacs are taking up the gluten-free food supply.

-Now, if Jason Collins is gluten-free, that'll be another thing.
+Now, if Chase AND Collins is gluten-free, that'll be another thing, but until then okay, I looked it up.

-The word Ciliac is a diphthong.
+The word ciliac is a diphthong.

-Forget the O. And that's uh that's called a diphthong.
+And that's called a diphthong.

 And I guess I may be a gluten for punishment.